HL7/fhir-shorthand/input/pagecontent/reference.md

 * <element> ..{max}   // leave min as-is
 ```

-As in FHIR, min MUST be a non-negative integer and max MUST be a non-negative integer or *, representing unbounded.
-Authors MAY include both the min and max, even if one of them remains the same as in the original cardinality.
+As in FHIR, `min` MUST be a non-negative integer and `max` MUST be a non-negative integer or *, representing unbounded.
+Authors MAY include both the `min` and `max`, even if one of them remains the same as in the original cardinality.
 In this case, FSH implementations SHOULD only generate constraints for the changed values.

-Cardinalities MUST follow [rules of FHIR profiling](https://hl7.org/fhir/R5/conformance-rules.html#cardinality), namely that the min and max cardinalities comply within the constraints of the parent.
+Cardinalities MUST follow [rules of FHIR profiling](https://hl7.org/fhir/R5/conformance-rules.html#cardinality), namely that the `min` and `max` cardinalities comply within the constraints of the parent.

 For convenience and compactness, cardinality rules MAY be combined with [flag rules](#flag-rules) via the following syntax: